⚓ Rhode Island Eviction Notice Laws

 Constable or Sheriff Executes the Writ

 The constable or sheriff removes the tenant, typically within a few days of receiving the writ.
-Only an authorized officer may execute the writ — landlords cannot remove tenants or their belongings themselves.
+Only an authorized officer may execute the writ.

 🚨 No Self-Help Evictions in Rhode Island

 Rhode Island strictly prohibits self-help evictions.
-Landlords cannot change locks, remove doors or windows, shut off utilities, or remove a tenant’s belongings under any circumstances.
-Violations expose landlords to significant civil liability.
-Always complete the District Court process and use a constable or sheriff to execute the writ.
+Changing locks, removing doors, shutting off utilities, or removing a tenant’s belongings exposes landlords to significant civil liability.
+Always complete the District Court process and use a constable or sheriff.

 ⏱️ Rhode Island Eviction Timeline